-Annual Checks

-Escape Routes Yes No N/A Comments

-Do all fire doors work correctly?

-Is escape route compartmentation in good condition?

-Fire Warning Systems

-Has the system been checked by a competent person?

-Escape Lighting

-Do all luminaries operate on test for their full duration?

-Has the system been checked by a competent person?

-Fire fighting Equipment

-Has all equipment been checked by a competent person?

-Miscellaneous Yes No N/A Comments Have dry / wet risers been tested by a competent person?
-Has smoke control systems been tested by a competent person?
-Has external access for the fire and rescue service been checked for availability at all times?
-Have any fire fighters switches been tested?
-Are fire assembly points clearly indicated by signs?
+Annual Checks Escape Routes Yes No N/A Comme Do all fire doors work correctly?
+Image: Compartmentation in good Image: nts Is escape route compartmentation in good  🕅 🕅 Fire Warning Systems Has the system been checked by a competent  🕅 🖾 person?
+Escape Lighting Do all luminaries operate on test for their full  🕅 🕅 duration?
+Has the system been checked by a competent  🕅 🖾 person?
+Fire fighting Equipment person?
+Yes No N/A Comme nts Have dry / wet risers been tested by a competent person?
+Has smoke control systems been tested by a  🖄 🖄 Has external access for the fire and rescue service been checked for availability at all times?
+Have any fire fighters switches been tested?  🕅 🕅 🕅